gillishermans/SIGI_results/README.md

 Images of buildings examples and new generated buildings for SIGI https://github.com/gillishermans/SIGI.

 We generated 5 unenclosed and enclosed buildings for each example with 20 and 50 production steps.
+Results can differ a lot with different shape inference parameters.
+Here we chose quite straightforward parameters that lead to reasonable results for a lot of the examples.
+The manual effort of generating these examples was thus relatively low.

 Notes:
  - Non-existant images occur for empty productions, such as buildings reduced to nothing by the enclosure constraint.
  - Some enclosed buildings contain buildings seperate from each other.
 These were connected by one or multiple uncenclosed shapes that were removed during enclosure.

 ## Results
 For each example we show the example, an unenclosed buildings and an enclosed building (if available).

 ### Example 1
 With alpha = 1.0, rectangular shapes, merge operations, overlap allowed.